SAP/PyRFC/doc/install.rst

 .. _`install-python-win`:

-* If not already installed, you need to instal Python first.
+* If not already installed, you need to install Python first.

   First, decide whether you want to go with the 32bit or 64bit version and use standard Windows installers